Teacher Assessed Grades 2021

 Awarding grades for qualifications Summer 2021

-As a result of the disruption to the education of students caused by the Covid-19 pandemic, the government has replaced public exams with a system to determine grades whereby teachers of GCSE and A Level (as well as technical/vocational qualification) students must assess their students’ performance, only on what content has been delivered to them, to reach an overall holistic judgement of the grade at which the student is consistently working.
+As a result of the disruption to the education of students caused by the Covid-19 pandemic, the government has replaced public exams with a system to determine grades whereby teachers of GCSE and A Level (as well as technical/vocational qualification) must assess their students’ performance, only on what content has been delivered to them, to reach an overall holistic judgement of the grade at which the student is consistently working.
 Overall, the government’s intention is that it will be no easier or harder for a student to achieve a particular grade this year compared to previous years.
 The Joint Council for Qualifications, JCQ, released further, detailed guidance for students, parents and schools on how this process should be conducted.
-The guidance for students and parents can be found via the link and the main points are summarised below:
+The guidance for students and parents can be found via the links and the main points are summarised below:

 How will students be assessed?